-The Texas Lottery has used Internet-based surveys for quantitative instant ticket concept research studies, draw game brand equity studies, and an online game change study.
+The Texas Lottery has used Internet-based surveys for quantitative draw ticket concept research studies, draw game brand equity studies, and an online game change study.
 Internet surveys are typically more cost-effective than other methods, such as telephone surveys and focus groups.
 They also allow for the use of graphics, which telephone research does not.
-As the use of the Internet grows among players, this research tool can be expanded.
+As the use of the Internet grows among players, this research tool is becoming a preferred method for administering surveys.

 An Internet survey approach was used at the beginning of 2013 to collect information about the behavior of the emerging market for lottery products, that is, players between the ages of 18-34.
-A sample of 2,750 players and non-players were surveyed and respondents were asked about their participation in the lottery, technology and the Internet, media habits, shopping habits, their views of gaming, and their personal philosophy.
+A sample of 2,750 players and non-players was surveyed, and respondents were asked about their participation in the lottery, technology and the Internet, media habits, shopping habits, their views of gaming, and their personal philosophy.